A Hamilton-Jacobi point of view on mean-field Gibbs-non-Gibbs transitions: Abstract

 \section{Abstract}

 We study the loss, recovery, and preservation of differentiability of time-dependent large deviation rate functions.
 This study is motivated by mean-field Gibbs-non-Gibbs transitions.

 The gradient of the rate-function evolves according to a Hamiltonian flow.
-This Hamiltonian flow is used to analyze the regularity of the time dependent rate function, both for Glauber dynamics for the Curie-Weiss model and Brownian dynamics in a potential.
+This Hamiltonian flow is used to analyze the regularity of the time-dependent rate function, both for Glauber dynamics for the Curie-Weiss model and Brownian dynamics in a potential.
+We extend the variational approach to this problem of time-dependent regularity in order to include Hamiltonian trajectories with a finite lifetime in closed domains with a boundary.
+This leads to new phenomena, such a recovery of smoothness.

-We hereby create a unifying framework for the treatment of mean-field Gibbs-non-Gibbs transitions, based on Hamiltonian dynamics and viscosity solutions of Hamilton-Jacobi equations.
+We hereby create a new and unifying approach for the study of mean-field Gibbs-non-Gibbs transitions, based on Hamiltonian dynamics and viscosity solutions of Hamilton-Jacobi equations.

 {\bf AMS 2010 subject classification:} 49L99, 60F10, 82C22, 82C27.

 {\bf Keywords:} Hamiltonian dynamics, Hamilton-Jacobi equation, Mean-field models, large deviation principle, Gibbs versus non-Gibbs, dynamical transition, global minimisers of rate functions